bucardo/bucardo_org/tail_n_mail/index.md

     -   The thousands separator: see discussion in the basic options section.
 -   LOG_LINE_PREFIX:
     -   The current log_line_prefix setting
+-   LOG_LINE_PREFIX_REGEX:
+    -   Can be used multiple times to set different log_level_prefix values to file names matching a regex.
+Format is regex = 'myprefix'.
+For example: LOG_LINE_PREFIX_REGEX: warehouse = '%t %u@%d [%p] '

 ### Config File Example